-Divine Mercy University is a Catholic graduate school of psychology founded in 1999 dedicated to the scientific study of psychology with a Catholic understanding of the person, marriage and the family.
-The University offers Master of Science (M.S.) and Doctoral (Psy.D.) degrees in Clinical Psychology, a Master of Science (M.S.) degree in Psychology, and a Master of Science (M.S.) in Counseling.
+\ "Address of John Paul II to the Tribunal of the Roman Rota," February 7, 1987 marriage, and the family.
+The University offers Master of Science (M.S.) and Doctoral (Psy.D.) degrees in Clinical Psychology. the Master of Science (M.S.) degree in Psychology and the Master of Science (M.S.) in Counseling.